 Can athletes achieve success without setting goals?

 It’s very unlikely.
 Athletes will work closely with their coach and support staff e.g. Nutritionist, to outline their goals and plans to achieve them, whilst monitoring progress to adapt accordingly.
-If an athlete doesn’t know every small thing he/she wants to achieve, he/she is unlikely to take the correct steps that will help them succeed.
+If an athlete doesn’t know every small thing he/she wants to achieve, he/she is unlikely to take the correct steps that will help them or her succeed.

 What is a good example of goal setting in sports?

 An athlete’s ultimate goal may be to win a key tournament.
 In order to achieve this, the athlete will need to improve areas of their game, so it’s setting progressive short-term goals to support this.
 For example, a golfer may need to work on their short/putting game, so in practice they will set realistic targets with their coach to reduce the number of misses, across certain distances/situations e.g. bunker shots, to improve their game.
 They may also notice a greater number of missed shots between holes 15-18, so improving their nutrition strategy to maintain energy levels could be another vital goal.

 Should athletes set short-term and long-term goals in the sport?